Icinga/chef-icinga2/README.md

 For issue reporting or any discussion regarding this cookbook, open an issue at [Dev Icinga].
 New users need to [Register] first.

+## Contributing

+1. Open an issue at [Dev Icinga] regarding a bug / feature enhancement
+2. Fork the repository on Github
+3. Create a named feature branch (like `add_component_x`)
+4. Write your change
+5. Write tests for your change (if applicable)
+6. Run the tests (`rake`), ensuring they all pass
+7. Write new resource/attribute description to `README.md`
+8. Write description about changes to PR along with [Dev Icinga] issue #
+9. Submit a Pull Request using Github

 ## Major Changes